P0L3NARUBA/TGMacro-X/README.md

  **I dont want to mess with the source code, where can i download the program?**

-You can look out [Our Releases](https://github.com/WH0LEWHALE/TGMacro-X/releases) for latest or older versions of TGMacro X Program!
+You can check out [Our Releases](https://github.com/WH0LEWHALE/TGMacro-X/releases) for latest or older versions of TGMacro X Program!

 # Known Issues and Errors